 Check out Learn Chinese Online for entertaining, Internet-based Chinese language tidbits such as jokes, graphics and memes.
 This will give you tons of insight into Chinese youth and Internet culture.
 There’s plenty of funny, shareable graphics, so you can share Chinese jokes and images with your Chinese-learning friends.

-We hope these 10 resources gives you some ideas of how you can hack Facebook for greater Chinese language learning!
+We hope these nine resources gives you some ideas of how you can hack Facebook for greater Chinese language learning!
 With the help of these resources and tips, you can have a ball and learn Chinese with Facebook.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Chinese with real-world videos.